 I’ve had time (so much time) to think hard about what it is I want to do and where I want to go in life.
 I’ve bought a new laptop to allow me to work better and edit faster, and my new camera and accessories to help me create higher quality content.
 So even though it may seem as if I’m back doing a bit of everything like at the start of lockdown, I now feel more focused and confident that I’m doing the right things for the right reasons.
 I almost had to sink so low to pull myself back up.
 I’m also making sure to keep my ambitions in check, and not go too heavily into one particular thing too soon, again segmenting my time and my brainpower to avoid completely flatlining.
 Variety is the spice of life, after all, and so I’m trying to balance things a little more evenly, as well as making time just to step back and tell myself, “You did good today”.

 The light at the end of the tunnel: is it switched on?

-Who knows when we’ll be rid of this horrible virus, or if we ever will be completely, but we have to adapt and overcome.
-I personally feel in a much better place than I was in mid-lockdown.
+Who knows when we’ll be rid of this horrible virus, or if we ever completely will be, but we have to adapt and overcome.
+I personally feel in a much better place than I was mid-lockdown.
 Don’t get me wrong: days can still feel lonely, unproductive and soul-destroyingly repetitive, but I’m doing my best to keep my aspirations burning bright.
 These months have been unprecedented, and it’s important we recognise that, and be kind to ourselves just for getting by – and that’s where I’m at, mostly.